qsyao/cuda_spatial_deform/README.md

 - Support many types of spatial deform: flip, rotate, scale, translate, elastic_deform.
 - Support many rules of map_coordinates: mirror, constant, reflect, wrap, nearest.
 - Doing Spatial_Deform by doing calculates on coordinates, all transformations get combined before they are applied to the image
-- Implement map_coordinates by linear interpolation.
+- Implement map_coordinates by linear interpolation(for image) and nearest interpolation(for labels).
 - Unit test pass when over 99% pixels has L1_loss < 1e-3.
 - Flexible with coordinates, users can fetch them form CUDA and do cubic interpolation at CPU by scipy.map_coordinates(order = 3)